Totally Living Care – meet the woman who trains her competition

 For her, it’s essential that people remain at the heart of her business.

-Barbara Highman has worked in care for more than 30 years.
+Barbara has worked in care for more than three decades.
 She began working on the financial side of the industry, but after losing her son felt compelled to become a carer herself.

-Andy Rogers founded Totally Living care in 2013 – a care facility based in Salisbury.
+Andy Rogers founded Totally Living Care in 2013 – a care facility based in Salisbury.
 As a newcomer to the industry, he was looking for an experienced partner who could help take the quality of care he provided to the next level, without breaking the bank.
-For Highman, this was too good an opportunity to pass up and their business partnership remains strong to this day.
+For Barbara, this was too good an opportunity to pass up and their business partnership remains strong to this day.

 “Where I’m based in Salisbury, we have our own community of care businesses.
 We get together and try to see if there are any problems – we support each other.” she says, “With care, your biggest asset is your carers.”

 “I think most businesses don’t talk and try to go it alone, but in healthcare you have to talk, network and engage with other professionals because you’re dealing with real people.”

 Caring for competition

 But Barbara’s involvement with her business community goes further than just keeping in contact.
 For her, it’s about the wider picture.

 “I train the competition,” she says.
 “I’ve visited my competitors and those doing the same job to train them up.
 It’s a form of networking and we get together and sometimes help each other.
 If we haven't got capacity then I’ll speak to our competitors and pass work on, and vice versa.
 That’s the way it is and that’s the way it should be.
 If you work with other professionals then your name is out there, you get more business and don’t stand alone.”